beorozcomonroy/ProDomino/README.md

+# ProDomino
-# ProDomino: *In silico* prediction of protein domain insertion sites to engineer switchable proteins
+# Rational engineering of allosteric protein switches by *in silico* prediction of domain insertion sites

 <img src="img/ProDomino.png" alt="drawing" width="300"/>

 ## Abstract

 Domain insertion engineering is a powerful approach to juxtapose otherwise separate biological functions, resulting in proteins with new-to-nature activities.
-A prominent example are switchable proteins, created by inserting receptor domains into effector proteins.
-Identifying suitable, allosteric sites for domain insertion, however, typically requires extensive screening and optimization, limiting the utility of this approach.
+A prominent example are switchable protein variants, created by receptor domain insertion into effector proteins.
+Identifying suitable, allosteric sites for domain insertion, however, typically requires extensive screening and optimization.
-We present ProDomino, a novel machine learning pipeline for domain recombination, trained on a synthetic protein sequence dataset derived from naturally occurring intradomain insertions.
-We show that ProDomino can robustly identify domain insertion sites in proteins of biotechnological relevance, which we experimentally validated in E. coli and human cells.
-Finally, employing light- and chemically regulated receptor domains as inserts, we demonstrate the rapid, model-guided creation of potent, single-component opto- and chemogenetic protein switches, including CRISPR-Cas9 and Cas12a switches for inducible genome editing in human cells.
-Our work simplifies domain insertion engineering and substantially accelerates the design of customized allosteric proteins.
+We present ProDomino, a novel machine learning pipeline to rationalize domain recombination, trained on a semi-synthetic protein sequence dataset derived from naturally occurring intradomain insertion events.
+ProDomino robustly identifies domain insertion sites in proteins of biotechnological relevance, which we experimentally validated in E. coli and human cells.
+Finally, we employed light- and chemically regulated receptor domains as inserts and demonstrate the rapid, model-guided creation of potent, single-component opto- and chemogenetic protein switches.
+These include novel CRISPR-Cas9 and -Cas12a variants for inducible genome engineering in human cells.
+Our work enables one-shot domain insertion engineering and substantially accelerates the design of customized allosteric proteins.

 ---